 Ethically Sourced Diamonds

 We at Robinson Jewelers, along with the global diamond industry, have a zero-tolerance policy toward conflict diamonds.
 Through measures such as the Kimberley Process, which tracks diamonds from mine to market, the industry in partnership with the United Nations, governments, and non-governmental organizations, polices diamond exports to prevent the trade of illegal diamonds.
 At Robinson Jewelers, we only purchase diamonds through the largest and most respected suppliers who, like us, proudly adhere to and enforce the standards established by the Kimberley Process.
-All Blue Nile diamonds are warranted to be conflict free.
+All diamonds at Robinson Jewelers are warranted to be conflict free.
 Diamonds are mined throughout the world, including major mines in Australia, Africa, Russia and Canada.

 Why We Love This Gemstone